With data in biomedical science becoming unquestionably more important, will biomedical researchers also have to learn data science?

 The tools available for dry-lab work, especially coding, are sophisticated and extensive (GitHub, bitbucket, Kaggle, Bioconductor, Python, Java, SAS, etc.).
 They cover the full coding life cycle of development, testing, versioning, sharing, and hosting of computer code.
 These tools have evolved quickly and intensively, driven primarily by a vibrant software development market.
 However, they all require extensive coding skills.
 Meanwhile, the current tools available to biologists, such as Excel (Microsoft®) and GraphPad (PRISM®), are limited and only partially cover the full research life cycle.
 It isn't very reassuring to see that the biologist analysis tools have not progressed over the last two decades.
 The market is finally starting to respond to and rectify this imbalance, and Tercen is fast becoming a key part of this movement.

-Tercen: Analysing biological data without having to code
+Tercen: analyse biological data intuitively without having to code

 Tercen is an open data science platform for anyone who wants to get meaning from data.
 It aims to function with community-led open data projects.
 It offers non-coders access to high-end data science resources and techniques to generate insights with their multivariate datasets.
 The platform promotes a social, collaborative approach to data science and has a unique, powerful visual programming paradigm.
 At the moment, Tercen mostly hosts life science projects, but the platform is ideal for any data project and any user.